 Green was jailed and bonded out.
 She then faced a $30,000 fine on charges of assaulting two public servants but told Truthout that all charges were dropped after an outpouring of support from the Dallas activist community.

 “Even though I was done like that by them, they’re still human at the end of the day.
 Everybody wants to go home at the end of the day,” Green said.
 “I know they were out of control, but I don’t wish nobody death.
 I sure don’t wish that.”

-On Monday, July 11, a group of eight protesters shut down Highway US-75 in Dallas during rush hour for 5 to 10 minutes to put a spotlight on those killed by the DPD.
+On Monday, July 11, a group of eight protesters shut down Highway 75 in Dallas during rush hour for five to ten minutes to put a spotlight on those killed by the DPD.
 The traffic shutdown took place just a few hours before a candlelight vigil was held in front of Dallas City Hall for the five Dallas officers.

 Zou told Truthout that she was concerned about DPD’s use of a robot to deliver and detonate the bomb that ultimately killed Johnson during his alleged standoff with police this month, saying it’s “essentially using a drone to kill someone on United States soil,” and that it could lead to the increased militarization of police forces and further sanctioning of the use of high-tech, military-style gear in local police departments.